Skip to main content

 New York courts apply substantive law from other states but use NY procedural law, as shown in this GEICO case involving Virginia insurance law and mailing requirements.

-When insurance disputes cross state lines, New York courts must navigate the complex intersection of different states’ laws.
+When insurance disputes cross state lines, New York courts must address the complex intersection of different states’ laws.
 This challenge becomes particularly evident when dealing with insurance policies issued in other states but litigated in New York courts.
 The distinction between substantive and procedural law plays a crucial role in determining which state’s rules apply to specific aspects of a case.

 In insurance litigation, substantive law typically governs the terms and conditions of coverage, while procedural law controls how evidence must be presented and proven in court.
 This division can create interesting scenarios where courts apply one state’s insurance statutes but another state’s evidentiary requirements.
 Understanding this distinction is essential for practitioners handling multi-jurisdictional insurance matters, particularly in no-fault insurance cases where proper notice and procedural compliance are critical.

-Jason Tenenbaum’s Analysis:
+Jason Tenenbaum’s Analysis

 Acupuncture Now, P.C. v GEICO Ins.
 Co., 2018 NY Slip Op 51084(U)(App.
 Term 2d Dept. 2018)